InsideZhou/Instep/README.md

 # Instep
-> Tools are designed to make coding easier.
+> Tools are designed for coding easier.